Friday, 11 April 2025

 Auxiliary Beliefs and Values

-4. TA believes in cure as against getting better.
-Cure in TA is explained by using metaphors of "bringing down the curtain and putting up a new show on the road", "turning a well frog into a sea frog" "getting the prince to cast away his frog-hood" and such other.
-Cure means that the person is reborn to live life in new ways, free of being trapped in unhealthy modes of thinking, feeling, emoting and behaviour.
+4. TA believes in affording cure, as opposed to getting better.
+Cure is explained by using the following three metaphors: "bringing down the curtain and putting up a new show on the road"; "turning a well frog into a sea frog": and "getting the prince to cast away his frog-hood."
+Cure means getting the person to be reborn, to live life in new ways, free of being trapped in unhealthy modes of thinking, feeling, emoting, behaving and relating.

 TA concepts and ideas